How Fast Should You Be Losing Weight?

 “So what’s the problem with rapid weight loss?
 Getting thinner should make you healthier, right?
 Here are some reasons that reveal why losing weight too quickly may not be the way to go.

 1. Slows Down Your Metabolism…Your metabolism is likely to wind down significantly with extreme weight loss.
 Your body enters starvation mode when deprived of adequate calories because it strives to conserve needed energy.
 As soon as you start to eat a normal diet again (and you will), the pounds will pile right back on.
 And you may end up weighing more than when you started dieting in the first place.
+Do click here to know what the experts suggest about maintaining a healthy routine.

 2. Muscle & Water Loss…First of all, when you lose more than a couple of pounds per week you lose muscle and bone tissue along with fat.
 Bone mass is something you want to preserve or increase, not diminish, in order to keep your frame strong and avoid osteoporosis as you grow older.
 Muscle burns calories 24 hours a day, so the more muscle tissue you have, the faster your resting metabolism becomes.
 While losing muscle may lead to a temporary dip in the scale, it could slow your metabolism enough to make weight maintenance more difficult later on.